juanvillacortac/citric/README.md

 <img align="right" src="./www/static/logo.svg" height="150px" alt="the fresh logo: a sliced lemon dripping with juice">

-**Lemonade**, the "blazing fast" opinionated Fresh fork that you don't need, unless you want:
+**Lemonade™**, the "blazing fast" 🐌 and "bleeding edge" 🤡 Fresh fork that you don't need, unless you want:

 - Islands on any directory, only suffix the component with `.island.{tsx|ts|jsx|js}`.